justwawre/Alex/workshop/dsp_mem_opt/README.md

 * optimizaiotn is only meaningful in the CriticalPath
 * how many space can be save is difficult to calculate
 * no tool to find the CriticalPath
-Last sprint, I used git reflog/reset several round to find out the CriticalPath in thread level: SESCHEDFO_main().
+Last sprint, I used git reflog/reset several round to find out the CriticalPath <br>
+ in thread level function: _main().

 ### looking forward: Anonymous union
+many fieled actually are not used at the same time, <br>
+e.g. the firt half time abc is used, the later def is used <br>
-If two fieled don't appear at the same time, they can share space via union
+they can share space via union in theory<br>

 ```c
 //abc,def was organized to a union